Snowball vs. Snowflake vs. Avalanche: Three Debt Strategies Compared

 How the Avalanche Works

-Example: If that $2,500 credit card is at 22% APR, the $8,000 car loan is at 6%, and the $400 medical bill is at 0%, you attack the credit card first — regardless of balance.
+Example: If that $2,500 credit card is at 22% APR, the $8,000 car loan is at 6%, and the $400 medical bill is at 0%, you attack the credit card first, regardless of balance.

 Why it works: Math.
 By eliminating the most expensive debt first, you minimize the total interest you pay over the life of your plan.
 For people with debts at very different interest rates, the savings can be significant.

 The tradeoff: Your first payoff might take months or even years if the highest-rate debt has a large balance.
 That can test your motivation.
+Research on how people actually repay debt shows that most consumers spread payments proportionally across accounts rather than targeting one debt at a time, which is exactly the opposite of what the avalanche method asks you to do.[2]

 How the Snowflake Works

 The snowflake method is different from the other two.
-Instead of choosing which debt to focus on, it’s about finding extra money and immediately putting it toward debt — even tiny amounts.
+Instead of choosing which debt to focus on, it’s about finding extra money and immediately putting it toward debt, even tiny amounts.

 Sold something on Facebook Marketplace for $15?
 That goes to debt.
 Got a $3 refund?
 Debt.
 Found a $10 bill in your coat pocket?
 Debt.
 Saved $8 by packing lunch?
 Debt.

-Each individual payment is small — like a snowflake.
+Each individual payment is small, like a snowflake.
 But over time, hundreds of small payments add up to real progress.

 Why it works: It turns debt payoff into a daily habit instead of a once-a-month event.
 You start seeing potential debt payments everywhere.
-That cashback reward, that rebate check, that side gig payment — they all have a purpose now.
+That cashback reward, that rebate check, that side gig payment, they all have a purpose now.

 The tradeoff: Snowflaking alone won’t get you out of debt.
 The amounts are too small and inconsistent to drive a full payoff plan.
 You need a base strategy to go with it.